allinbits/dither/docs/software-design.md

 ##### 2.2.1.1 Dither on the Cosmos Hub

-For the first year of development
+For at least first year of development, we expect that we will be piggy-backing off of the Cosmos Hub blockchain.

 ##### 2.2.1.2 Dither on an application-specific blockchain

+Going into the second year, we will have the resources to research, build and launch a custom blockchain for Dither.

 #### 2.2.2.
 Dither Indexer